SoftUni-Internal/interactive-content/EN/01-Modules/02-Types-of-Modules.md

 **IIFE Modules** are essential for front-end development.

-They enable us to **hide certain data and functionality from the global scope**, and have been very commonly used **until ES6 Modules were introduced**.
+They enable us to **hide certain data and functionality from the global scope** and have been very commonly used **until ES6 Modules were introduced**.

 We will learn about ES6 modules in a later video.